Discerning Praise and Worship – A Primer

 80-100: Safe for Sunday.
 If you like it, program it.

 50-79: Pastoral Guidance Suggested.
-This song may be used, but prayerfully consider choosing something else and be ready with an explanation if questioned about why the song is being used despite its issues.
+This song may be used, but prayerfully consider choosing something else and be ready to explain why the song is being used despite its issues.

 0-49: Pick Something Else.
 These songs have no business being used in a church worship service.
 Stay away.